ncatlab/nlab-content/pages/2/8/2/1/1282/content.md

     >>> double(5)
     10

-A lambda expression is a way of writing a function without naming it or hiving it off into a separate definition.
-Thus, in the same way that 1 denotes an integer and can be used as a constant in a language of arithmetic expressions, the lambda expression above denotes a function, and can be used in a language of expressions over functions.
+A lambda expression is a notation for writing a function without naming it or hiving it off into a separate definition.
+Then, in the same way that 1 denotes an integer and can be used as a constant in a language of arithmetic expressions, a lambda expression denotes a function, and can be used in a language of expressions over functions.
 You can see this in the interaction below, where I have applied a lambda expression to 5.
 The syntax is the same as for <code>double(5)</code>, except that in place of <code>double</code>, we have the lambda expression:

     >>> (lambda x: 2*x)(5)
     10

+By the way, lambda expressions arose as part of the lambda calculus.
+This is a mathematical model of computation,  invented by the logician [Alonzo Church](http://en.wikipedia.org/wiki/Alonzo_Church) as a foundation for logic.
+(One topic he wanted to investigate was G&ouml;del's incompleteness theorem, hoping it might not apply to logic founded on the lambda calculus.)
+It consists of a language of expressions over values which include functions, and a set of transformation rules for evaluating these expressions.
+His notation for functions used Greek lambda to signal a function's argument: in it, the identity function is written $\lambda x.x$.
+Python's <code>lambda x: x</code>, and lambda expressions in other programming languages, are keyboard approximations to this notation.
+I should note that the phrase "lambda expression" seems to be ambiguous: some people use it only for functions written using lambda notation, while others use it to mean any expression in the lambda calculus.
+I suspect, though I haven't yet looked at Church's original paper, that he used it in the first sense.
+There are references to the lambda calculus at [Classical vs Quantum Computation (Week 1)](http://golem.ph.utexas.edu/category/2006/10/classical_vs_quantum_computati.html), and a history of it at:

+* [History of Lambda-calculus and
+Combinatory Logic](http://www-maths.swan.ac.uk/staff/jrh/papers/JRHHislamWeb.pdf), by Felice Cardone and J. Roger Hindley.

 ...
 I now have all the prerequisites needed for some functional programming....